 Like many of the movements over the past few years Social Media has been the tool of choice to spread awareness and gain momentum. #OccupyWallStreet is no exception.
 Here are a few of the social media channels that the movement is utilizing: OccupyWallStreet Facebook, OccupyWallStreet Twitter and Occupy Wall Street Reddit.

 Years ago F.D.R had a different vision for America than the one we currently are experiencing.
-He summed up this vision just before he passed away in the speech below.

 “For unless there is security here at home there cannot be lasting peace in the world.”— F.D.R